mistersquiish/Twitter-Sentiment-Analysis/README.md

 - [x] Twitter Sentiment Analysis Training Corpus by Ibrahim Naji (http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/)

 ## Notes
 - The Twitter dataset by Ibrahim Naji that I used is removed as it is too big to upload to GitHub.
-However, their is a pickled dataset with the tweets I used
+However, there is a pickled dataset with the tweets I used
 - classifer accuracy about 77 percent for Twitter datset found online
 - classifer accuracy about 60 percent for gun dataset
 - Linear SVC came out as the most accurate but could not figure out how to extract probability (hence, only MNB and BNB classifier was used)